 4) Manutea Tahiti – Rotui Juice Factory & Distillery | Rum Tasting

-My group of friends and I always laugh about how we love their business model, because they get you semi-drunk from their amazing rum tasting, and let you loose in their gift shop (which is fantastic place to buy some souvenirs/gifts).
+My friends and I always laugh about how we love their business model because they get you semi-drunk from their amazing rum tasting and let you loose in their gift shop (which is a fantastic place to buy some souvenirs or gifts).

 5) French Polynesia Food Tour Experience

-If you’re just arriving into French Polynesia, or are a foodie looking to learn more about the cuisine here, then I’d recommend trying out a Moorea Food Tour.
+If you’re just arriving in French Polynesia, or are a foodie looking to learn more about the cuisine here, then I’d recommend trying out a Moorea Food Tour.

 One of the things I realized after spending 3-weeks in the Islands of Tahiti is that it’s absolutely a foodie’s paradise!
 It’s such a unique blend of Tahitian, Chinese, and French cuisine – and I loved learning and sampling so much on this food tour.

-We visited around 8 or 9 different establishments and island favorites on the private food tour, and it was great to have a better understanding of the local food culture.
-I was fortunate enough to meet the owner of the company Heimata, and his passion for his tours really shows.
+We visited around 8 or 9 different establishments and island favorites on the private food tour, and it was great to understand the local food culture better.
+I was fortunate enough to meet the company’s owner, Heimata, and his passion for his tours really shows.
 (If you don’t end up doing this tour while on Moorea, they also offer a food tour on Tahiti.)

-For those that are scuba-certified (or are looking to get their certification), the diving here on Moorea is truly spectacular!
-French Polynesia is easily one of the top destinations in the world for scuba-diving, and my one dive in Moorea was my favorite from my entire 3-week trip.
+French Polynesia is easily one of the top destinations in the world for scuba diving, and my one dive in Moorea was my favorite from my entire 3-week trip.

 7) Rent a Car & Drive Around The Island

-Moorea is a relatively small, and you can drive around the entire island in about an hour (without any stops).
-It’s a well-maintained 62km drive around the island, and you’ll be blessed with a bunch of gorgeous views of the beaches and island landscape.
+Moorea is a relatively small island, so you can drive around the entire island in about an hour (without any stops).
+It’s a well-maintained 62 km drive around, and you’ll be blessed with a bunch of gorgeous views of the beaches and island landscape.

-It’s a terrific way to see the island, as well as have the freedom to visit a ton of other places on this list of things to do in Moorea.
+It’s a terrific way to see the island and have the freedom to visit a ton of other places on this list of things to do on Moorea.